DataIntellectTech/TorQ/docs/utilities.md

     0b
     ()

-The where clause is then the 3rd item returned in the parse list.
+The where clause is then the 3rd item returned in the parse tree.

 ## Examples: